swissup/swissup.github.io/m2/extensions/easybanners/usage.md

 # Banners and Placeholders Usage

 First, you need to create a banner.
 See the
 [Admin Interfaces section](/m2/extensions/easybanners/interfaces/) page.

 > Awesomebar and Lightbox banners will be shown **automatically**.
 No further
+> actions required.
+>
+> Banners, that are linked to placeholders with non-empty `Parent Container` field
-> actionis required.
+> will be shown **automatically** too.
+No further actions required.

 * TOC
 {:toc}

 ### Show banner on frontend

 > If a banner is linked to the placeholder, scroll down to the
 > "Show placeholder on frontend" section.

-After you saved a banner you need to accomplish the following steps to make it visible on frontend:
+After you saved a banner you need to accomplish **one** of the following steps to make it visible on frontend:

 #### Add banner to CMS Page content

 Use Magento's WYSIWYG's **Insert Widget** button.